 Policy Key Provisions Code of Conduct and Ethics The Code of Conduct and Ethics, which has been published on the Group's website (ke.ncbagroup.com), expresses the values that drive our behavior including addressing ethical issues, integrity on reporting, adherence to policies and procedures and addressing internal and external audit matters.
 Board Remuneration, Attraction and Retention Policy The Policy sets guidelines and criteria for the Board's compensation, attraction and retention of Directors.
-The Director's remuneration policy and report, including details of their compensation appears on page 130 to 135 of this report.
+The Director's remuneration policy and report, including details of their compensation appears on page 136 to 141 of this report.
 Corporate Disclosures Policy The policy of the Group is to make adequate disclosure of material information and to ensure that all communications to the Group's stakeholders are timely, complete and accurate and appropriately and broadly communicated in accordance with all applicable legal and regulatory requirements.
-The policy requires: new Directors to disclose any actual, potential or perceived conflicts of interest prior to the Board's consideration of their appointment; non-participation by any Director in discussions or decisions in which they have a potential or perceived conflict Conflicts of Interest Policy Thorreparticipation by any Director in discussions of decisions in which they have a potential of perceived conflict of interest; disclosure of material factors that could present a conflict of interest; and its application to all internal stakeholders of the Group.
+The policy requires: new Directors to disclose any actual, potential or perceived conflicts of interest prior to the Board's consideration of their appointment; non-participation by any Director in discussions or decisions in which they have a potential or perceived conflict Conflicts of Interest Policy of interest; disclosure of material factors that could present a conflict of interest; and • its application to all internal stakeholders of the Group.
 The Group Company Secretary maintains a register of all disclosed conflicts of interest and disclosures are also a standing agenda item at each Board and Committee meeting.
-The policies establish a commitment to undertake business activities in a manner that is considerate to the environment and communities surrounding the Group's and its customers operations through: Environmental, • partnering with customers' to assess their financed activities In view of the Group's commitment to sustainable business practices; Social and Governance Policies entrenching a sustainable ecosystem spanning people, planet and sustainable return to the Group's stakeholders; 1 Olicles designing an environmentally friendly operating structure that promotes sustainability; Green / Responsible Procurement and use of sustainable products; and Labour-Related and Community Social Responsibility.
+The policies establish a commitment to undertake business activities in a manner that is considerate to the environment and communities surrounding the Group's and its customers operations through: • partnering with customers' to assess their financed activities In view of the Group's commitment to sustainable Environmental, Social and Governance Policies business practices; entrenching a sustainable ecosystem spanning people, planet and sustainable return to the Group's stakeholders; 1 UIICIES designing an environmentally friendly operating structure that promotes sustainability; Green / Responsible Procurement and use of sustainable products; and Labour-Related and Community Social Responsibility.